Part-DB/Part-DB-server/UPGRADE.md

  2. Make a backup of your database.
 If somethings goes wrong during migration, you can use this backup to start over.
  3. Setup the new Part-DB like described on [README](README.md) in section Installation.
 In `.env.local` enter the URL to your old Part-DB database.
- 4. Run `php bin/console app:convert-bbcode` to convert the BBCode used in comments and part description to the newly used markdown.
+ 4. Run `php bin/console partdb:migrations:convert-bbcode` to convert the BBCode used in comments and part description to the newly used markdown.
  5. Copy the content of `data/media` from the old Part-DB version into `public/media` in the new version.
  6. Run 'php bin/console cache:clear'